Reigraph Research

 OBV was the most consistent ETF signal with 8 Bonferroni survivors and d = 0.219 on SPY.
 On individual stocks it largely disappears — but two names produce surviving tests.

-NVDA OBV at 20-day horizon: Both directions survive (above SMA = +164 bps, below SMA = −164 bps), d = 0.119.
+NVDA OBV at 20-day horizon: Both directions survive (above SMA = +164 bps, below SMA = −164 bps), d = 0.119, p-value = 0.0005.
 This is OBV working in its correct direction on NVDA — consistent with the trend: when volume is bullish, NVDA outperforms; when volume is bearish, it underperforms.
 Not a mean-reversion play, but an OBV-as-trend-confirmation play.

 Everywhere else: OBV Cohen’s d values hover near zero for NFLX, COST, BAC, and JNJ.
 The volume signal that works on a broad market ETF does not reliably translate to individual stock dynamics.